+Data Source:

-Data Source: 1) PECOS, 2) Previous 12 months of CWF claims data for each deactivated
+1) PECOS, 2) Previous 12 months of CWF claims data for each deactivated provider, 3) Reactivation correction factor, and 4) Cost avoidance adjustment factor

-CMS has three regulatory reasons upon which to deactivate, or stop, a provider's billing privileges.
-These reasons are no submission of Medicare claims for 12 consecutive calendar months, failure to report a change in information (e.g., practice location, billing services, or ownership), and failure to respond to a CMS notice to submit or certify enrollment information.
+CMS has eight regulatory reasons upon which to deactivate, or stop, a provider's billing privileges.
+Examples include no submission of Medicare claims for 12 consecutive calendar months, failure to report a change in information (e.g., practice location, billing services, or ownership), and failure to respond to a CMS notice to submit or certify enrollment information.
 Unlike revocations, deactivations have no re-enrollment bars.
 In most cases, a provider can reactivate its enrollment in Medicare at any time by submitting a new enrollment application or recertifying the information on file.
 For all deactivation reasons, a provider may file a rebuttal to challenge the deactivation.
 A rebuttal is an opportunity for the provider to demonstrate that it meets all applicable enrollment requirements and that its Medicare billing privileges should not have been deactivated.
 Only one rebuttal request may be submitted per deactivation.